bert2/Nullable.Extensions/README.md

 `Nullable.Extensions` is a set of C# extension methods to help working with nullable types by implementing the [Maybe monad](https://www.dotnetcurry.com/patterns-practices/1510/maybe-monad-csharp) on top of `T?`.
 This includes nullable value types (`Nullable<T>`s or NVTs) and nullable reference types (NRTs).

+If your interested in the reasoning behind this library, I recommend that you read the chapter ["Make null explicit"](https://gist.github.com/bert2/2413ea125992fe59d66d24238cf9eba7#make-null-explicit) from my guide [Giving Sisyphus a Hand: How to Improve OOP with Functional Principles](https://gist.github.com/bert2/2413ea125992fe59d66d24238cf9eba7).

 ## Prerequisites

 - enabled nullable reference types (via `<Nullable>enable</Nullable>` in your `.csproj` file or `#nullable enable` in your `.cs` file)